Skip to content

 Which court holds the trial depends on the penalty in the abstract.
 Where the custodial penalty does not exceed five years, the Criminal Court (Juzgado de lo Penal) hears the case; where it exceeds that threshold, as in the aggravated scenarios of Articles 369 or 369 bis, the Provincial Court (Audiencia Provincial) is competent.
 This boundary matters because it shapes the composition of the court and, in part, the later regime of appeals.
 Correctly identifying the applicable offence and the penalty in the abstract is therefore a question of jurisdiction, not merely of legal classification.

-There is a special rule of major importance: where trafficking is carried out by organisations or groups and produces effects within the territory of more than one Provincial Court, or has an international dimension, jurisdiction may fall to the National High Court (Audiencia Nacional) under Article 65.1(d) of the Organic Law of the Judiciary.
-It is not enough that more than one person took part, or that there were multiple acts: attribution to the National High Court requires the organisational element together with the territorial dispersal or international reach of the effects.
-Disputing whether those conditions are met is a meaningful line of defence, because the answer determines which court will try the case.
+There is a special rule of major importance: where trafficking is carried out by organised gangs or groups and produces effects in places belonging to different Provincial Courts, jurisdiction may fall to the National High Court (Audiencia Nacional) under Article 65.1(d) of the Organic Law of the Judiciary.
+Both requirements are cumulative: it is not enough that more than one person took part, that there were multiple acts, or that the operation has an international dimension, because internationality is not in itself a criterion of jurisdiction.
+The National High Court also hears, under Article 65.1(e) LOPJ, offences committed outside national territory whose trial falls to the Spanish courts.
+Disputing whether those conditions are met is a meaningful line of defence, because the answer determines which court will try the case and a misallocation is challenged through a declinatory plea.

 Forensic analysis of the substance: testing, purity, net weight and chain of custody